w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 ## Permissions Policy and the Permissions API

-One of the goals of permissions policy is to give control to embedders over how permissions are enabled/disabled in iframes.
+One of the goals of Permissions Policy is to give control to embedders over how permissions are enabled/disabled in iframes.
 There are open questions around the relationship between Permissions Policy, Permission Delegation and the Permissions API which need to be worked out.
 A separate document, "[Feature Policy